oktadev/okta-blog/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The content has been run through Grammarly (https://www.grammarly.com/)
 - [ ] Rendered locally and confirmed that no Markdown typos exist
 - [ ] Images are compressed appropriately
-- [ ] Social image previews well in tweets
+- [ ] Social image previews well on Twitter and LinkedIn
-- [ ] Review request for fact checking (developer advocate or domain expert)
+- [ ] Tech review request (developer advocate or domain expert)
 - [ ] Review request for editorial/grammar/clarity (developer advocate or Colton)